 The Accor Plus programme is essentially a paid membership where members get to enjoy perks such as complimentary hotel nights, discounts for room bookings, an upgraded loyalty programme membership tier as well as up to 50% off on dining at the hotels’ restaurants.

-Membership to the Accor Plus programme essentially comes in two tiers.
-The first is the Explorer tier (S$408) and the second and higher one is Explorer Plus (S$528).
+Membership to the Accor Plus programme essentially comes in three tiers.
+The first is the Traveller tier (S$298), followed by the Explorer tier (S$408) and the highest one is Explorer Plus (S$528).
+The difference between these three tiers is the number of complimentary nights that comes with the membership, this being 0, 1 and 2 nights respectively.

 Accor Plus and Accor Live Limitless (ALL)